Evolution Of Species

 Big Unknowns

-We do not know whether this damage also impaired the evolutionary adaptability of plant and animal DNA, which may have led to the demise of particular species in the past.
+We do not know whether this blight also impaired the evolutionary adaptability of plants and animals, leading to the extinction of particular species in the past, or whether it prevented the introduction of new species within certain kinds.

-Nonetheless, God’s intelligent version of evolution is an incredibly elegant explanation for the diversity and sophistication of plant and animal life on earth.
+Nonetheless, God’s intelligent version of evolution is an elegant explanation for the diversity and sophistication of plant and animal life on earth.

 Our Uniqueness